-The safe management and a sustainable disposal of low and intermediate level radioactive waste requires accurate and quality assured characterization by non-destructive and destructive methods or other means, to determine the radionuclide inventory, chemical, physical properties in the different stages of waste management.
-Relevant procedures, standards and practices have been developed and continue to be refined in waste characterization facilities in Member States [1, 2, 3].
+The safe management and disposal of low and intermediate level radioactive waste requires accurate and quality assured characterization by non-destructive and destructive methods or other means, to determine the radionuclide inventory, chemical, physical properties in the different stages of waste management.
+Relevant procedures, standards and practices have been developed and continue to be refined in waste characterization facilities in Member States.
+Sharing of information between organizations and practitioners underpin the on-going development of such procedures, standards and practices.